What’s the Best Market Intelligence Software?

 AlphaSense: A Better Alternative to Crunchbase and PitchBook?

-Both Pitchbook and Crunchbase have carved out a respectable niche by providing private company data that’s often hard to find, challenging to validate, or is otherwise siloed to a point where it’s unusable.
+Both PitchBook and Crunchbase are known for providing private company data that’s often hard to find, challenging to validate, or is otherwise siloed to a point where it’s unusable.

-Meanwhile, PitchBook markets itself as a more enterprise-grade platform including a dedicated customer success manager, personalized onboarding, and industry expert analysis.
-PitchBook is a valuable platform if you’re looking for business intelligence, venture capital, deal sourcing, private market intelligence, or performing due diligence on startups and other businesses.
+Meanwhile, PitchBook markets itself as a more enterprise-grade platform.
+It’s primarily designed for business intelligence, venture capital, deal sourcing, private market intelligence, or performing due diligence on startups and other businesses.
 It’s also an ideal platform for networking, fundraising, benchmarking competitors, and allocating different asset classes across your investment portfolio.

 However, PitchBook has no expert call library, limited access to earnings transcripts, and no SEC or global filings.
-Also without advanced AI search functionality or sentiment analysis, research takes longer and is more likely to introduce blind spots.
+It provides access to broker reports, but only for an additional fee.
+And without advanced AI search functionality or sentiment analysis, research takes longer and is more likely to introduce blind spots.

 Though both solutions claim to supply comprehensive, accurate data for startups and private companies, users have noted objective concerns about both databases, including questions about exactly how comprehensive and accurate their data is.

 AlphaSense is the best choice for modern research and corporate professionals who are ready to level up their market intelligence strategies.
-With its comprehensive content universe of private, public, premium, and proprietary content sources, paired with advanced AI search technology, AlphaSense helps you uncover the crucial insights you need to make well-informed business decisions, stay ahead of market-moving trends, and get the competitive edge.
+With its comprehensive content universe of private, public, premium, and proprietary content sources, real-time insights, and advanced AI and generative AI search technology, AlphaSense helps you uncover the crucial insights you need to make well-informed business decisions, stay ahead of market-moving trends, and get the competitive edge.